RandAOLabs/Random-Process/README.md

 At the core of RandAO is a **multi-party commit-and-reveal scheme** that ensures the integrity and unpredictability of the generated random numbers.

 1. **Hash Commitment Phase**:
-   All **randomness providers** submit a hashed version of their input.
-These commitments are collected without revealing the actual inputs.
+   All **randomness providers** submit and commit a timelock puzzle locking in their inputs.
+These commitments are collected without revealing the actual puzzle result.

 2. **Reveal Phase**:
-   After all providers commit, each reveals their original input.
-These inputs are hashed again to verify the correctness of the commitments.
+   After all providers commit, each reveals their key to the puzzle.
+These keys are checked against their puzzles and used to reveal the output value for each provider.

 3. **Final Random Number Generation**:
    Once all inputs are verified, the revealed values are **hashed together** to produce the final, verifiably random number.